 Verbal, visual and spatial reasoning abilities, intelligence, processing/scanning speed, attention and working memory

-Reading skills (reading, reading comprehension, phonological awareness, reading fluency and accuracy)
+- Reading skills (reading, reading comprehension, phonological awareness, reading fluency and auracy)

 Whether an assessment is necessary or which assessment tool to employ should be determined by a trained professional.